 Organic matter does so many wonderful things for a garden, that you should definitely take advantage of it.
 There would be no organic gardening without organic matter.
 Decaying organic matter is how plants are fed in nature.
 Unfortunately, most gardeners tend to remove any dead plant material that falls onto the lawns.
 It would be so much more beneficial to allow the fallen leaves to blow off into the bushes, where they will not only feed the soil but also prevent erosion and mulch the soil.

 Organic matter added to garden soil improves the soil structure and feeds the microorganisms and insects.
 The more beneficial microorganisms your soil can support, the less bad organisms will survive.
 The good guys feed on harmful microbes such as nematodes and certain soil born diseases.
 They also release their nutrients into the soil when they die.
 So the more beneficial microorganisms that are in the soil, the more nutrients will be in the soil.
 And many types of organic matter add still more soil nutrients to the mix.

 Organic matter also contains acids that can make plant roots more permeable, improving their uptake of water and nutrients, and dissolve minerals within the soil, leaving them available for plant roots.

-- Compost is the poster child of organic matter.
+Compost is the poster child of organic matter.
 Compost is any kind of decayed organic matter.
 You can make your own or buy it by the bag or truckload.
 Finished compost looks like rich soil, as it’s dark and crumbly with an earthy smell.
 By the time the compost cooking process is complete, weed seeds, fungus spores, and other undesirable elements that may have gone into your compost bin should no longer be viable.
 Compost can be added to your gardens at any time, either turned into the soil or used as a mulch or top dressing.
 While it is advised that you keep perennial weeds, pesticide-treated material, and diseased plants out of your compost bin, almost every other form of plant material is fair game, such as:

 - Grass clippings